 – Gabriel Garcia Marquez Meets Ernest Hemingway

 I’m told that if you want to be a good photographer, you should look at a lot of photos.
 If you want to be a good painter, you should look at a lot of paintings.
-I believe that the same holds true with being a blogger, and seeing how other bloggers present their messages, tell their tales, and report their news.
+I believe that the same holds true with better blogging, and seeing how other bloggers present their messages, tell their tales, and report their news.

-I often write large walls of text, rarely adding images to the words that I post to these pages, and I think that’s a mistake.
-A meaningful image can draw the eye, capture the imagination, and often explain more in a single glance than hours of reading and reflection.
+I often write blog posts with large walls of text, rarely adding images to the words that I post to these pages, and I think that’s a mistake.
+A meaningful image can draw the eye, capture the imagination, and often explain more in a single glance than hours of reading and reflection; there is value to good blog images.

 Imagine if Babe Ruth kept a blog during his days of home runs and hotdogs, shattering hitting records and showing a larger than life personality.
 Babe Ruth was one of the greatest pitchers of his time, and then one of the greatest hitters, and when someone excels at a sport, they’re often referred to as “the Babe Ruth of __________.”

 Baseball can be broken down into moments of drama, to individual confrontations, such as a pitcher and batter facing off against each other.
-The pitcher striving to push or sneak or cajole a ball past the hitter, and the batter attempting to impose his will with bat on ball.
+The pitcher striving to push or sneak or cajole a ball past the hitter, and the batter attempting to impose his will with the bat on the ball.
 Ruth was an incredible talent, and a single look at his eyes can give you a sense of how he intimidated the strikeout artists of his era.
+Blogging about Ruth deserves blog images that captures his expressions

 One of the first steps you want to take with a business blog is to define what you want it to achieve.
-That might include:
+Those may include:

 Interested in finding a blog about a particular topic or place, rather than individual blog posts?
 A recent change with Google’s blog search is intended to make it easier to do so.
 The timing of the change interestingly corresponds to the granting of a Google patent on how Google may index and retrieve blogs last month.
 The announcement of the change was noted by Google on one of their blogs: